osmc/skin.osmc/README.md

-# skin.osmc
+# skin.osmc.scope

-The default skin for OSMC
+Scope edition of the default skin for OSMC

-## This skin is shipped with official releases of OSMC (https://osmc.tv/download/).
+This version of the OSMC skin is made for Cinemascope/CIH projector setups.
+It supports masking for 2.40:1, 2.35:1, 2.00:1 and 1:87:1 aspect ratios.

-Install from GitHub on other platforms - download via "Clone or download" and install from zip.
-The skin will probably be available via the Kodi repo in the future as well.
+Install from GitHub - download via "Clone or download" and install from zip.

 Original skin: Andy Morton (https://github.com/BobCratchett) Original design: Simon Brunton (https://simonbrunton.com/)